danbev/learning-iot/README.md

 resistance =  -------
               current
 ```
-Notice that current is the voltage difference diviced by the resistance of the
+Notice that current is the voltage difference divided by the resistance of the
 circuit.
 TODO: expand on this a little more.

 ### Ground